neilg63/spreadsheet_to_json/README.md

 - Blazingly fast
 - Can export to standard JSON or to JSON lines when writing large files
 * Formula cells are read as calculated values
-* Can identify and convert Excel's custom datetime cells and differentiate them from the ISO format used in OpenDocument Spreadsheet
+* Can identify and convert both Excel's 1900 datetime format and standard ISO format as used in OpenDocument Spreadsheet
 - Can identify numeric fields formatted as text and convert them to integers or floats.
 - Can identify truthy text or number cells and convert them to booleans
 - Can save large files asynchronously